hdinthkld/gnj/source/STUDY_NOTES/CISCO_SWITCH/SWITCH_OPERATION.rst

 - Sometimes called hardware address or burned-in address (BIA)

 - Can be assigned by the manufacturer (Globally Unique)

   * First 3 octets (24 bits) are the organisationally unique identifier (OUI)
   * Last 3 octets (24 bits) are NIC specific
   * Bit 1 of 1st octet set to 0 (zero) for globally unique

-- Can bbe assigned by an organisations admin (Locally Administered)
+- Can be assigned by an organisations admin (Locally Administered)

  * Bit 1 of 1st octet set to 1 (onee) for locally administered

 - Total size of MAC Address is 4 bits